pmollaei/ProtKernel/README.md

 Chignolin_resid2to9.pdb

 Step 3 — Clean Simulation Trajectories
-Load the simulation trajectories into VMD and retain only the cleaned sequence defined in Step 2.
+<br /> Load the simulation trajectories into VMD and retain only the cleaned sequence defined in Step 2.
 Output file:
 Chignolin_resid2to9_samples8and9_10000f.dcd

 Step 4 — Generate the Reference Protein Structure

-Create a reference structure ensuring that residue indices match those used in the simulation trajectories.
+<br /> Create a reference structure ensuring that residue indices match those used in the simulation trajectories.
 Important considerations:
 If residues are removed at the beginning of the sequence (e.g., starting at residue 2), the reference structure must use the same indexing.
 You may either:

-keep the same starting residues as in Chignolin.pdb, or

-temporarily add random residues and remove them later.
+keep the same starting residues as in Chignolin.pdb, or temporarily add random residues and remove them later.
 During generation in VMD, extra atoms may appear and should be removed.
 Intermediate files:
 Generated_Chignolin_VMD.pdb
 Generated_Chignolin_RemovedExtra.pdb
 To ensure consistent atom ordering, load both the reference protein and trajectory structures into PyMOL, then resave them.
 Final ordered structures:
 Generated_Chignolin_ExtraRemoved_OrderedAtoms.pdb
 Chignolin_resid2to9_samples8and9_10000f_OrderedAtoms.pdb
 If the cleaned trajectories start from residue index ≥2, remove the corresponding extra residues from the generated reference structure.

 Step 5 — Position the Reference Structure

-Load the structure into VMD and place the protein in a consistent coordinate frame.
+<br /> Load the structure into VMD and place the protein in a consistent coordinate frame.

 First, display the origin: